 - Digests food easily because of the presence of small fat molecules in the milk

 - Produces less milk than the Holstein but with higher quality

 - Can be difficult to handle, especially or beginners

 Popular Breeds Make Great Cattle

 Investing in cattle can cost you a small fortune in initial costs alone.
 We encourage you to take your time in studying the purchase and consider all factors before deciding.

-Going for popular breed of cattle won’t hurt either as long as you know the breeds that are best for your ranch or farm.
+Going for a popular breed of cattle won’t hurt either as long as you know the breeds that are best for your ranch property or farm.